 Gaming - computer game addicition

-Do you easily get wrapped up in computer games and lose yourself in the gaming world?
-Do you play to have fun and socialise with others?
-Or to avoid having to deal with difficult tasks or emotions?
+Do you easily get absorbed by video games and lose yourself in the game world?
+Do you mainly play for fun and to socialise with others?
+Or do you play to avoid dealing with difficult tasks or emotions?

 When gaming gets out of control